Thorfgin/charactercreator/README.md

 	This may cause issues with the saves, because everything is reference by skillname.
 	- LANGUAGE: add multi-language support as an option >> English

-	- FIX: Chromium browser compatibility
+	- FIX: Chromium browser compatibility.
-	- FIX: When skills are sorted and a new skill is added, it is not added in the sorted order.

 	SHOULD:
 	- FEATURE: Extend the character with a NOTE section to allow players to register remarks, powers/conditions, etc.